Run Service

 Services are groups of jobs that are aggregated based on specified criteria.
 Control-M Automation API helps manage SLA services associated with SLA jobs (also known as Control-M BIM jobs) at the end of a job flow.

-Service Management in Control-M Automation API is supported for a Control-M environment withControl-M/EM 9.0.18.200 or later.
+Service Management in Control-M Automation API is supported for a Control-M environment withControl-M/EM 9.0.18.200 or higher.

 The following API command enables you to manage services.